Key takeaways

 The future of compounded semaglutide

-If the FDA agrees to Novo Nordisk’s petition and moves semaglutide to the DDC list, it may take some time for a ban on compounded semaglutide to be put into place officially.
-For example, a recent FDA decision to remove the GLP-1 drug tirzepatide (Mounjaro/Zepbound) from the drug shortages list allows for up to 90 days from the calendar announcement to stop dispensing products.
-A ban on compounded semaglutide could result in the same response.
-This means it’s not likely that anyone currently taking compounded semaglutide will be immediately affected by a ban on the drug, assuming it even goes through.
+A similar recent FDA decision to remove the GLP-1 drug tirzepatide (Mounjaro/Zepbound) from the drug shortages list allows for up to 90 days from the calendar announcement to stop dispensing products.
+The ban on compounded semaglutide initiated the same response.
+This means it’s not likely that anyone currently taking compounded semaglutide will be immediately affected by the ban.

-That said, if compounded semaglutide is banned, the decision will have both positive and negative effects, says Dr. Vukasinov.
+According to Dr. Vukasinov, the decision will have both positive and negative effects.
 On the plus side, he thinks it will give patients and providers more confidence in the safety, quality, and efficacy of semaglutide products while reinforcing the FDA’s authority to regulate medications and prevent unsafe compounding practices.
 But it will also present significant challenges: “Patients who rely on compounded versions due to cost or insurance coverage limitations may face difficulties accessing treatment, [and] lower-income patients may be disproportionately affected [because of the] high cost of branded medications.”

 The bottom line

-When made correctly, compounded semaglutide allows people to access a high-cost, in-demand drug that may not normally be accessible to them.
+Compounded semaglutide allowed people to access a high-cost, in-demand drug that may not normally be accessible to them.
 However, compounded medications carry additional risks due to their lack of FDA approval.
 When a drug is extremely popular (like semaglutide), the potential for compounding pharmacies to take advantage of patients increases—they may cut corners with quality or safety to keep up with competitors, and most patients would be unaware of these hidden dangers.

-Because the FDA has a responsibility to ensure that people are receiving safe, legitimate medications, its concerns about compounded semaglutide are valid; Novo Nordisk may be successful in persuading the FDA to ban it.
-But a ban on compounded semaglutide would also limit access to a medication that many people rely on, so unless the FDA also makes an effort to keep approved forms of semaglutide affordable and accessible, banning compounded formulations will pose a challenge for patients and healthcare providers alike.
+Because the FDA has a responsibility to ensure that people are receiving safe, legitimate medications, its concerns about compounded semaglutide are valid.
+However, the ban on compounded semaglutide will also limit access to a medication that many people rely on.
+Unless the FDA also makes an effort to keep approved forms of semaglutide affordable and accessible, banning compounded formulations will pose a challenge for patients and healthcare providers alike.